-The Welcome Program aims to provide students with coordinated support from their enrolment and for a term following their enrolment in high school.
+The high school Welcome Program aims to provide students orientation and support following their enrolment in high school.
 The recommended structure (below) will ensure that the students and facilitators develop a strong connection and build trust and rapport over time.

 The Welcome Program for high school consists of: